What Happens at a Home Inspection?

 In conclusion, a home inspection is a crucial part of the home buying process.
 It helps you understand the condition of the property, identify potential issues, and make informed decisions.
 By investing in a home inspection, you can avoid unexpected expenses and ensure the safety and functionality of your future home.
 Reach out to your trusted Mantle Realty agent for more information about buying a home and the importance of a home inspection.

-Mantle Realty is a leading independent real estate firm based in the Triad of North Carolina.
-Mantle is passionate about providing clients with cutting edge technology and hometown service, whether they are buying or selling a home.
+Mantle Realty is a leading independent real estate firm based in North Carolina, proudly serving communities across the Triad and beyond.
+We’re passionate about providing clients with cutting-edge technology and genuine hometown service, whether you’re buying your first home, upgrading, or selling a property.

-Many of Mantle Realty’s agents have lived in the areas they serve their entire lives, and love turning their clients into their neighbors.
-With offices in High Point, Lexington, and Kernersville, Mantle is equipped to cover all of the Triad with convenience and care.
+Many of our agents have lived in the areas they serve for years — some their entire lives — and take pride in turning clients into neighbors.
+With offices in Kernersville, Lexington, and High Point, and agents throughout North Carolina, Mantle delivers local expertise with statewide reach.